-- Assessment methodologies may be prescribed in relation to each criterion for promotion as Senior Civil Judges.
+- II.
+Quantitative Weightage may be specified in relation to each criterion for promotion as Senior Civil Judges. - III.
+Disposal records may be incorporated as a criterion for promotion as Senior Civil Judges. - IV.
+Assessment methodologies may be prescribed in relation to each criterion for promotion as Senior Civil Judges.
 Where it appears that some criterion cannot be quantitatively measured, either the same may not be included in the list of criteria or in the alternative, may be given minimal weightage.
-Such criterion may instead be considered as part of eligibility conditions. - 2.
+Such criterion may instead be considered as part of eligibility conditions. - V. The percentage of vacancy for accelerated promotion may be reduced to 15% and that of regular promotion may be increased to 65% for the cadre of district judges. - VI.
+Disposal records may be incorporated as a criterion for Regular Promotion as District Judges. - VII.
+Quantitative Weightage may be specified in relation to each criterion for Regular Promotion as District Judges. - VIII.
 Assessment methodologies may be prescribed in relation to each criterion for Regular Promotion as District Judges.
 Where it appears that some criterion cannot be quantitatively measured, either the same may not be included in the list of criteria or in the alternative, may be given minimal weightage.
-Such criterion may instead be considered as part of eligibility conditions. - 3.
+Such criterion may instead be considered as part of eligibility conditions. - IX.
+Disposal records may be incorporated as a criterion for Accelerated Promotion as District Judges. - X. Quantitative Weightage may be specified in relation to each criterion for Accelerated Promotion as District Judges. - XI.
 Assessment methodologies may be prescribed in relation to each criterion for Accelerated Promotion as District Judges.
 Where it appears that some criterion cannot be quantitatively measured, either the same may not be included in the list of criteria or in the alternative, may be given minimal weightage.
-Such criterion may instead be considered as part of eligibility conditions. - 4.
+Such criterion may instead be considered as part of eligibility conditions. - XII.
 Factors such as Character/Vigilance Report/Pending Departmental Enquiries/Reputation may be expressly specified as eligibility conditions.
 Such factors are generally not amenable to quantitative measurement.
 Such factors may not be considered as criterion which can be evaluated and no quantitative weightage may be prescribed in relation to such factors.
 An adverse finding regarding the officer in relation to such factors may be considered as a disqualification till the adverse finding is resolved.